 - At the set stop out percentage, the platform takes over.
 It starts closing trades automatically, beginning with the largest losing position.

 - Each closure frees some margin, but if losses keep eating equity, more trades will close until your account stabilises above the stop out level.
+This forced liquidation is often the final stop out event in a larger drawdown cycle, marking the point where equity collapse turns irreversible without new funding.

 How to Avoid Stop Out in Forex Trading?